-We’re here today to talk about doing just that, with these 4 ways to improve your employability today, IDEAL for improving your chances in an increasingly competitive marketplace.
+We’re here today to talk about doing just that.
+From bespoke tailored suits to mindset resets, here are 6 ways to improve your employability today, IDEAL for improving your chances in an increasingly competitive marketplace.

 The ability to be employed…it sounds easy doesn’t it?
 Make yourself available, flexible, and willing, and the work will come.

 If only it were that easy.
 We all have responsibilities and ambitions beyond the workplace, and the system can often seem intent on exploiting you rather than letting you grow at your own pace.
 In a crowded, contracting job market, it may seem counterintuitive to caution spreading yourself too thin, but in reality, some discernment and focus in your job search is far more likely to land you the role you deserve.